boston-dynamics/spot-sdk/python/examples/get_robot_state_async/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Perform asynchronous state queries on Spot
+# Performing Asynchronous State Queries on Spot

 This example program demonstrates how to query the robot state service using wait-until-done, block-until-done, and callback-when-done.
 Please look at the code to see how each asyncronous query is accomplished.